ZurichNLP/swissbert/README.md

 SwissBERT is a masked language model for processing Switzerland-related text.
 It has been trained on more than 21 million Swiss news articles retrieved from [Swissdox@LiRI](https://t.uzh.ch/1hI).

-Based on [X-MOD](https://github.com/facebookresearch/fairseq/tree/main/examples/xmod), which has been pre-trained with language adapters in 81 languages.
+The model is based on [X-MOD](https://github.com/facebookresearch/fairseq/tree/main/examples/xmod), which has been pre-trained with language adapters in 81 languages.
 SwissBERT contains adapters for the national languages of Switzerland – German, French, Italian, and Romansh Grischun.
 In addition, it uses a Switzerland-specific subword vocabulary.

 The easiest way to use SwissBERT is via the [transformers](https://github.com/huggingface/transformers) library and the Hugging Face model hub: https://huggingface.co/ZurichNLP/swissbert

+More information on the model design and evaluation is provided in our paper ["SwissBERT: The Multilingual Language Model for Switzerland"](https://aclanthology.org/2023.swisstext-1.6/) (SwissText 2023).

 ## License
 - This code repository: MIT license